managedcoder/ACSAgentHub/README.md

 The deployment script does require that you've taking care of the [prerequisites](#Prerequisites) or it will fail.

 #### 1) **Clone the ACS Agent Hub Repo**
->Create a project folder and then open PowerShell and change directory to the project folder you just created and run the following command:
+>Open PowerShell and change to the directory where you want the project folder to be created and run the following command:
 &nbsp;
 ```